chrispalmeri/access-control/README.md

 `cd access-control`, `git fetch` then `git status`

 If there are updates `git pull`.

 Maybe should `sudo ./install.sh` again?
+Might stop service first, delete database if you want to see that created, ignore reboot message after install.

 `sudo systemctl restart doorctl`